lipsia-fmri/lipsia/docs/cylarim/vcylarim_plot.rst

 The second row begins with an index '2', and shows results for the superficial layer.

-The second column in each row is the median value of all beta values within the given ROI of that layer.
-The third column is the lower quartile, the fourth colum is the upper quartile.
+The second column in each row is the mean value of all beta values within the given ROI of that cortical layer.
+The third and fourth columns are the lower and upper bounds of the 95 percent confidence interval.
+The degrees of freedom required for this purpose are approximated by estimating the number of non-zero voxels in the ROI (prior to upsampling), divided by 4, which is generally a very conservative estimate.